studioijeoma/ijeoma.js/README.md

 #Getting Started

-Long-hand Tweens
-Say you want to ease a variable named x from 0 to 1024 in 1000 millseconds.
+Tweening a variable named x from 0 to 1024 in 1000 millseconds.
 ```javascript
 var x = 0;
 var t = new MOTION.Tween(window, "x", 1024, 1000).play(); // if no object is passed it will default to window